misterpah/bkc-checker/README.md

 ## How to get the BKC
 Currently, there is no central BKC repository.
 The good thing is, all BKC json have **"bkc_checker"** key inside the json.

-try to search it at https://gist.github.com/search?q=bkc_checker or https://pastebin.com/search?q=bkc_checker
+try to search it at https://gist.github.com/search?q=bkc_checker